Treasure123-school/school-web-treasure/replit.md

 ## Replit Environment Setup

-### Project Status (Latest Update: October 4, 2025 - 7:30 AM)
+### Project Status (Latest Update: October 4, 2025 - 9:07 AM)
-✅ **Successfully Imported and Running** - The application has been freshly imported from GitHub and is fully operational in the Replit environment.
+✅ **Successfully Re-Imported and Running** - The application has been freshly cloned from GitHub and is fully operational in the Replit environment.

-#### Fresh Import Setup Completed (October 4, 2025 - 7:30 AM)
+#### Fresh Import Setup Completed (October 4, 2025 - 9:07 AM)
 - ✅ GitHub repository successfully cloned to Replit
 - ✅ All npm dependencies installed and up-to-date (Node.js 20.x)
 - ✅ PostgreSQL database provisioned via Replit (Supabase-backed)